RMerl/asuswrt-merlin/README-merlin.txt

 - User-defined options for DHCP requests (required by some ISPs)
 - Name field to the DHCP reservation list
 - Improved NAT loopback (based on code from phuzi0n from the DD-WRT forums)
-- Dual WAN support (both failover and load balancing supported)
+- Dual WAN support (both failover and load balancing supported) (EXPERIMENTAL)

 Installation